 9. Sleep Challenge

-Many have been linked to insufficient sleep, which leads to high for both the and the organization.
+Many chronic diseases have been linked to insufficient sleep, which leads to high health care costs for both the employee and the organization.
 Unfortunately, when work and life responsibilities mount, sleep quantity and quality are usually the first to take a hit, as evidenced by one in three U.S. adults not getting enough sleep.

-This obstacle around sleep presents an opportunity for your to support workers.
+This obstacle around sleep presents an opportunity for your worksite wellness program to support workers.
 Sleep challenges, as the name suggests, should focus on educating employees on the importance of a good night’s rest and ways to practice healthy sleep habits.

 The end goal of the challenge should be ensuring that participants walk away with actionable items they can implement for better sleep, not feeling bad because they didn’t do well on an assessment.